joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 | open _file_     | Opens a file using the associated program | open README.md |
 | git clone (URL) | makes a local copy of a git repo in the current directory | git

-#### Exercises

-1. Research the `banner` command and print the following:
-	1. "C4Q" name 80 characters wide
-	1. "Swift Rules" 132 characters wide.

-1. Research the `cal` command and print the following:
-	1. This months calendar
-	1. This year's calendar
-	1. This February
-	1. January 1892

-1. Research the `ls` command and print the following:
-	1. The contents of your home directory
-	2. The contents of your Desktop, with timestamps and permissions